Winterizing Instructions for In Ground Pools

 Step 3

-Clean the floor and sides of your pool with an appropriate brush and then vacuum the loosened dirt.
-Dirt and debris left in a pool for extended periods of time can cause staining.
+Brush down the floor and sides of your pool and then vacuum.
+If you leave dirt and debris in your pool, it can cause staining.

 Step 4

-Add winterizing chemicals by broadcasting them into the deep end of the pool.
-Winterizing chemicals help set the quality of your pool’s water during the winter months, which helps protect the cover, liner and pool walls.
+Add winterizing chemicals by broadcasting into the deep end of the pool to help protect water quality during the winter months.

 Step 5

 Clean the filter, skimmer, and pump basket.
-Remove any unused chlorine product from the chlorinator.
-Cartridge filter elements and D.E. grids should be cleaned, dried and stored away.
-If you have a sand filter, backwash it at this time.
+Remove all unused chlorine product from chlorinator.
+Cartridge filter elements and D.E. grids should be cleaned and stored.
+If you have a sand filter, backwash it.

 Step 6

-Lower the water in the pool below the skimmer and the returns (where the water jets into the pool).
-Use an air compressor or shop vac (attached to the blower side of the vac) to blow water out of the system.
-This forces air down the skimmer and through the plumbing.
+Lower the water in the pool below the returns (where the water jets into the pool) and the skimmer.
+NEVER COMPLETELY DRAIN A POOL!
+Using an air compressor or shop vac (attached to the blower side of the vac), blow water out of the system by forcing air down the skimmer and through the plumbing.

 Step 7

 Cap off return lines by using threaded plugs, or use expandable rubber plugs if your returns are not threaded.
 Add anti-freeze by pouring it through the skimmer.
-Use 1 gallon of anti-freeze for each 10 feet of distance from the pump to the pool.
+Use 1 gallon of anti-freeze per 10 feet of distance from the pump to the pool.

 Step 8